 All residence halls are equipped with an automated card access control system.
 Unlimited access is available to residential students of their hall and authorized staff via the system.
 Guests and other visitors may visit residence halls as long as they have been authorized by a member of the community.
 The exterior doors to student residence halls remain locked 24 hours a day.
 In addition to the automated card access control system, all exterior doors in the residence halls are equipped with a centrally monitored electronic alarm system.
-Campus Safety officers will respond to any alarm that indicates a forced open, or held open, door.
+Campus Safety officers respond to alarms that indicates a forced open, or held open, door.
+Dorm entries, exits, and parking lots are also recorded by a video surveillance system.